 Dr Himanshu Kulkarni, Founder and Director of ACWADAM, has had a remarkable journey, fueled by a passion to explore the unexplored, that which cannot be seen to the naked eye – “groundwater, the lifeline for millions in India”.

 A leading expert on the subject of groundwater in the country, Dr. Kulkarni has been named as the 2025 recipient of the International Water Prize at the University of Oklahoma WaTER Symposium, a biennial award sponsored by the OU Water Technologies for Emerging Regions (WaTER) Centre, for his exemplary work and dedication to the science and praxis of groundwater.
-We, at the India Water Portal speak to him about his journey.
+He shares his journey with us and delves into what it takes to manage groundwater sustainably and democratically in the face of growing challenges.

 What triggered your interest in groundwater?